 Chelsea Handler loves giving advice, so much so that right now she’s developing an advice-based podcast called “Dear Chelsea.”
 “I give out parenting, marital, legal advice—whatever areas I have no expertise in,” says Chelsea Handler, 46, to WSJ.
 Magazine.
 Interpersonal relationships are what fascinate her the most, and she describes herself as the ballast in her friend group whom others turn to when in need of support.
 “I’ve even had people assigned to me from other friends going, Please, Chelsea, can you please talk to this woman?”
 Chelsea Handler says to WSJ.
 Magazine.
 “But right now I’m not taking on any new clients because of my podcast.”
 Chelsea Handler Evolution.

-Handler rose to fame in the mid-2000s hosting “The Chelsea Handler Show,” a sketch comedy series, and “Chelsea Lately,” a half-hour late-night comedy show, both on E!
+Handler, who reportedly has a net worth of $35 Million according to Celebrity Net Worth, rose to fame in the mid-2000s hosting “The Chelsea Handler Show,” a sketch comedy series, and “Chelsea Lately,” a half-hour late-night comedy show, both on E!
 She’s written best-selling books including the autobiographical essay collection “Are You There, Vodka?
 It’s Me, Chelsea” (which was turned into an NBC sitcom, Are You There, Chelsea?, in which she played the character of her sister) and “My Horizontal Life: A Collection of One-Night Stands,” a true-life story collection.
 In 2014, she signed a deal with Netflix to host a talk show, “Chelsea,” as well as reality-style documentaries.
 The talk show was canceled after two seasons and in 2018 Chelsea Handler signed a first-look deal with NBCUniversal.

 Last fall, HBO Max released “Chelsea Handler: Evolution,” Handler’s first stand-up special in six years, which she filmed during the pandemic.
 In it, she dives into more vulnerable material than usual.
 She shares the story of how her psychiatrist taught her how to develop a sense of empathy and how she continues to process the death of her brother, which happened when she was 9 years old.
 She also explored the experiences in her latest book, the 2019 memoir, “Life Will Be the Death of Me…And You Too!”